Ewert and The Two Dragons: History

-Since 2011, Ewert and The Two Dragons have performed in various European countries, also at the festivals like Popkomm (Germany), Waves Vienna (Austria), Eurosonic Festival 2012 (Holland) and Lost In Music (Finland).
+Since 2011, Ewert and The Two Dragons have performed in various European countries, also at the festivals like Popkomm (Germany), Waves Vienna (Austria), Eurosonic Festival 2012 (Netherlands) and Lost In Music (Finland).
 In November 2011, they had sold out shows at the Nokia Concert Hall in Tallinn and Palladium in Riga.

 Ewert and The Two Dragons were the winners of the Tallinn Music Week / Skype "Go Change The World" award of 2011.
 The band won three awards at the Estonian Radio2 Annual "Hit of the Year" Ceremony: Best New Act, Station's Favourite, and The Hit of The Year Award for the song "Good Man Down".
 Estonian National Television station voted "Good Man Down" as the best video of 2011.
 The band was nominated and won five Estonian Music Awards in 2012.
 The awards included Best Band, Best Video, Song of the Year, Best Rock Album & Album of The Year.

 In summer 2012 the band signed a worldwide publishing deal with BMG Rights Management Germany.

 Ewert and The Two Dragons are a winner of the 2013 European Border Breakers Awards.
 The European Border Breakers Awards honour the best new music acts in Europe.
 The award ceremony takes place at the Eurosonic Noorderslag music festival in Groningen (NL).

+In November 2023, they were announced as one of the semi-finalists of Eesti Laul 2024, with the song "Hold Me Now".
+They qualified to the final during the first round of the semi-final.

+At the beginning of 2024, the group decided to disband, with final concert announced to be held July 2025.